 Until the death of the Fascist dictator, General Franco, Spain was a dictatorship until 1975.
 It may seem like a long time ago, but it is still relatively recent and despite transitioning to democracy, the shadow of Franco lingers in Spain.

-One of the biggest shadows is in regards to the Spanish Civil War, which saw anywhere between 149,213 to 2,000,000 people killed.
+One of the biggest shadows is in regard to the Spanish Civil War, which saw anywhere between 149,213 to 2,000,000 people killed.
 George Orwell’s Homage to Catalonia gives an account of what Spain was like during the war if you want to do some further reading.

 The war deeply divided Spain along ideological lines.
 The fascists led by Franco committed numerous atrocities and a lot of the dead were placed in mass graves that have only recently begun to be dug up.

 The reason Spain struggles to come to terms with the aftermath of Francoism is that there was collective amnesia about his reign.
 It was felt at the time that it was better to forget what had happened than to reflect as a society.

 As time has gone on, this policy has not worked.
 Resentment has lingered and old fault lines still run through Spain.
 It is one of the reasons why the independence movement in the Basque Country and Catalunya are so prominent.

 They were hit hard by Franco as he suppressed their cultural identity amidst his totalitarian rule.
 Despite the passing of time, they have never forgotten what happened and that has been passed down through the generations.